getmageio/mage-sdk-api-documentation/README.md

 - [React Native](https://github.com/getmageio/mage-react-native-sdk)

 # Recommended Usage
 The Mage SDK API is kept quite simple with just two calls.
 A more beautiful description can be found [here](https://hub.apitree.com/FlyingLasagna/privatecheck/).
+Sadly APITree does not show all openAPI3.0 definitions, so please have a look at this open source github repository for a complete documentation.

 The servers URL is: `https://room-of-requirement.getmage.io`<br>
 Current Version: 1.1.0<br>